-Precautions for safe handling Avoid all personal contact, including inhalation.
-Wear protective clothing when risk of exposure occurs. • Use in a well-ventilated area.
-Prevent concentration in hollows and sumps.
-Safe handling > Organic powders when finely divided over a range of concentrations regardless of particulate size or shape and suspended in air or some other oxidizing medium may form explosive dust-air mixtures and result in a fire or dust explosion (including secondary explosions) • Minimise airborne dust and eliminate all ignition sources.
-Keep away from heat, hot surfaces, sparks, and flame.
-Establish good housekeeping practices. ▶ Remove dust accumulations on a regular basis by vacuuming or gentle sweeping to avoid creating dust clouds.
-Keep dry.
-Store under cover.
-Other information Protect containers against physical damage. ÷ Observe manufacturer's storage and handling recommendations contained within this SDS.
-Conditions for safe storage, including any incompatibilities Multi-ply paper bag with sealed plastic liner or heavy gauge plastic bag.
-Suitable container NOTE: Bags should be stacked, blocked, interlocked, and limited in height so that they are stable and secure against sliding or collapse.
+Precautions for safe handling

+- ▶ Avoid all personal contact, including inhalation. - ► Wear protective clothing when risk of exposure occurs. - Use in a well-ventilated area.Prevent concentration in hollows and sumps. - Safe handling ► Organ - Organic powders when finely divided over a range of concentrations regardless of particulate size or shape and suspended in air or some other oxidizing medium may form explosive dust-air mixtures and result in a fire or dust explosion (including secondary explosions) - ▶ Minimise airborne dust and eliminate all ignition sources.
+Keep away from heat, hot surfaces, sparks, and flame. - ► Establish good housekeeping practices. - ▶ Remove dust accumulations on a regular basis by vacuuming or gentle sweeping to avoid creating dust clouds.

+Other information

+- ▶ Keep dry. - Store under cover. - ▶ Protect containers against physical damage. - ▶ Observe manufacturer's storage and handling recommendations contained within this SDS.

+Conditions for safe storage, including any incompatibilities

+Suitable container

+Multi-ply paper bag with sealed plastic liner or heavy gauge plastic bag.

+NOTE: Bags should be stacked, blocked, interlocked, and limited in height so that they are stable and secure against sliding or collapse.
 Check that all containers are clearly labelled and free from leaks.
-Packing as recommended by manufacturer. > WARNING: Avoid or control reaction with peroxides.
-All transition metal peroxides should be considered as potentially explosive.
-For example transition metal complexes of alkyl hydroperoxides may decompose explosively.
+Packing as recommended by manufacturer.